hari2309s/meadow-mesh/README.md

 # Meadow Mesh

-Hop, skip, and jump to intuitive interfaces with Meadow Mesh 🐰🥕
+Design systems should feel like second nature.
+Welcome to Meadow Mesh 🐰🥕

 A modern, scalable monorepo for building reusable UI components, design tokens, and documentation using [pnpm workspaces](https://pnpm.io/workspaces).